Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 What does this tool evaluate?

-It evaluates whether your organization is governance-ready for AI red teaming: scope, ownership, threat scenarios, remediation discipline, evidence standards, and vendor decision criteria.
+This assessment evaluates whether your organization is governance-ready for AI red teaming: scope, ownership, threat scenarios, remediation discipline, evidence standards, and vendor decision criteria.

 Who should use this screen?